 The Trust will take all grievances seriously regardless of whether they have been raised informally or formally.
-All grievances will be given full consideration and all relevant views obtained before a decision is reached.
+Where possible, grievances will be resolved via the informal grievance procedure.
+All grievances will be given full consideration and all relevant views obtained in a timely manner with an outcome being reached within a maximum of twenty working days.

-Employees should state at an early stage what outcome they want from the grievance process.
+Employees should state at an early stage what outcome they may want from the grievance process.

+All parties involved in the grievance process will maintain confidentiality throughout the process.
 All outcomes from informal and formal meetings, with supporting justification, will be communicated to the employee(s) in writing.

 Once the grievance has been satisfactorily resolved, the relevant manager will ensure that all corrective actions agreed (where applicable) are in place and have had or are having the desired effect.
+This will be reviewed within a mutually agreed timescale.